ba87688/CodingChallenge/README.md

 3. On Item Listner for the Spinner is used by user to change the font.
 When user is ready to commit, a button is used to change font of text when it is clicked.

-4. AsyncTask was used to download the fonts.
+4. AsyncTask was used to download the fonts files.

 5. Retrofit @POST is used to send Infromation object that is created to the server.